dahays/Linux-Dungeon-Crawls/Trial-Of-Eternal-Fire.md

 **Skills Practiced**

--Identifying and managing background processes with ps, pgrep, and kill -Understanding parent-child process relationships and respawn behavior -Recognizing processes that ignore polite termination signals -Safely stopping multiple concurrent processes in the correct order -Inspecting and disabling cron jobs for persistent tasks -Reading and decrypting encrypted files to obtain hidden clues -Following cryptic hints to connect process behavior to hidden rewards -Applying logical sequencing and patience rather than brute force
+- Identifying and managing background processes with ps, pgrep, and kill
+- Understanding parent-child process relationships and respawn behavior
+- Recognizing processes that ignore polite termination signals
+- Safely stopping multiple concurrent processes in the correct order
+- Inspecting and disabling cron jobs for persistent tasks
+- Reading and decrypting encrypted files to obtain hidden clues
+- Following cryptic hints to connect process behavior to hidden rewards
+- Applying logical sequencing and patience rather than brute force